ran1400/barbershop-manager-android-app/README.md

 -add empty queue or many queues by giving dates and hours

--remove specific empry queue or many queues by giving dates and hours
+-remove specific empty queue or many queues by giving dates and hours

 -block or unblock user